Bottom Line Up Front:

 Step 4

-A proper gap analysis should evaluate you against both:
+A real gap analysis checks you against:

 ITS has more than 20 years supporting dealerships with cybersecurity, compliance, and technology.
 We understand dealership operations, DMS systems, vendor environments, and OEM expectations.